catforward/ebr/README.md

 Dependency

 - Jackson：Analyzing JSON data
-- Guava：Using the Eventbus module and the Graphics data structure
+- Guava：Using the EventBus module and the Graphics data structure

 Motivation

-- Excute an external program set which had written with a procedural flaw
+- Execute a set of external parallel programs with complex task dependencies
 - A practice project to write with new api and new grammar

 External Program